SergioCoboLopez/ELN_Sergio/docs/march_23/week_1.md

 Third, fix axes and ticks.

 I am looking at repeated values of the initial concentration of bacteria and phage to find the value at which a single cycle occurs.
 But this strategy is probably flawed.
 I should look at when the initial values is crossed.
 For the critical concentration lines, I should look at the minimum, maximum values of bacteria and phage, probably.
+This is not working yet.
+And I might be complicating myself too much over a relatively simple thing.
+I wonder what difference there is between 'string.T' and 'string'.

+If I want to plot vertical and horizontal lines with limits, I should consider that minimum and maximum values seem to be relative to the total screen.

+The function that I implemented to find repeated values in a vector, does not work.
+It is based on the sign of a vector - threshold.

+I am not completely satisfied with the phase diagram.
+I need to modify the linestyles and make them coherent with each other.

+I understand now what happens.
+The initial concentration of bacteria is the maximum value.

+I've solved this (minor) problem now.
+My solution is not very elegant, but it works.
+Now I am not convinced about the esthetics, but I am not going to solve that today.
+I will work in terms of an array of line styles.
+The "full" phase diagram will be gray, and the other phase diagrams will be different styles of black.
+The lines are going to be slightly longer than the points they cross, and symmetric in that.

+I don't think I am being very productive now.
+I should be fixing also sizes of ticks and axes.
+This is done now.

+I should go next for the lines that mark critical concentrations.
+I don't think this makes sense any more.
+I should edit the limits of the figures.

+Tomorrow I should add a legend, edit the figure and make the labels in the next figure (former Figure4d consistent.)